bbauska/JS-Basics-Unlock/README.md

 <h3 id="">7.1.2 Objects and Classes in JavaScript</h3>

-In JavaScript, traditionally, the object\'s prototype has been the primary method for adding methods and
+In JavaScript, traditionally, the object&#39;s prototype has been the primary method for adding methods and

 attributes.
 However, ECMAScript 6 introduced classes which added a thin